Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 However, a REIT is not required for an evergreen structure.

 Some sponsors begin with a partnership-based vehicle and later add a REIT once the fund begins raising capital through retail or wealth channels.
-For our clients, we draft the governing documents from the outset to allow a REIT to be inserted above the partnership at a later stage if the sponsor decides to pursue that strategy.
-This “springing REIT” concept allows a sponsor to launch an evergreen vehicle without immediately committing to a REIT structure while preserving the ability to add one later if the capital formation strategy evolves toward the private wealth channel.
+The governing documents may be drafted from the outset to allow a REIT to be inserted above the partnership at a later stage if the sponsor decides to pursue that strategy.
+This “springing REIT” concept allows a sponsor to launch an evergreen vehicle without immediately committing to a REIT structure while preserving the ability to add one later if the capital formation strategy evolves toward issuing REIT shares.

-Institutional open-end real estate funds often use a different structural approach.
-Many institutional vehicles, including funds in the ODCE (Open-End Diversified Core Equity) category, are organized with a partnership at the top of the structure rather than a REIT.
-In these structures, investors typically invest directly into a partnership vehicle, which in turn owns a REIT subsidiary that holds the underlying property entities within the portfolio.
-This arrangement allows investors to retain partnership tax treatment and receive pass-through tax attributes, including depreciation and other deductions, while the REIT sits below the partnership for structural and regulatory purposes without altering the investors’ tax treatment.
+Institutional open-end real estate funds often use a different structural approach than retail-oriented NAV REIT vehicles.
+Many institutional funds, including vehicles in the ODCE (Open-End Diversified Core Equity category), are organized with a partnership at the top of the structure rather than a REIT.
+In these structures, investors invest directly into a partnership fund that may hold real estate through a REIT subsidiary or directly through property-owning entities.

 The Operating Partnership Level: Structural Flexibility

-For example, the sponsor can typically receive its performance allocation at the operating partnership level in a tax-efficient manner, which is one reason many sponsors prefer the UPREIT structure.
+The operating partnership level of the structure provides additional flexibility.
+For example, the sponsor can typically receive its performance allocation at the operating partnership level in a tax-efficient manner.

 DST Capital